Ameen Hurst captured after Philadelphia prison escape

 Hurst was at PICC in connection to four homicides, officials said.

-Grant has already been recaptured since the escape.
-He was in North Philadelphia dressed in a full woman's Muslim garb when police spotted him.
+Grant has already been recaptured since the escape after he was spotted by police in North Philadelphia dressed in a full woman's Muslim garb.

-Officials said Hurst and Grant were not listed as missing for hours, despite missing three headcounts.
+Hurst and Grant were not listed as missing for several hours, despite missing three headcounts, officials said.

 for more features.